zix99/jpa-example/readme.md

 4. brew install boot2docker
 5. Download the java8 jdk.
 We will be using 8 for all services

+When you install boot2docker, make sure you add the following line to your .bash_profile and/or .bashrc
+    eval "$(boot2docker shellinit)"

 ## Setup:

 ### Create docker postgres image